-As Director of Steinhart Aquarium, Bart Shepherd oversees the Academy’s 38,000 live plants and animals.
-With nearly 1,000 species on display throughout the Academy, the Steinhart is home to one of the most biologically diverse aquarium collections in the world.
+As Senior Director of Steinhart Aquarium, Bart Shepherd oversees the Academy’s nearly 60,000 live plants and animals.
+With more than 1,000 species on display throughout the Academy, the Steinhart is home to one of the most biologically diverse aquarium collections in the world.

 Although he grew up on the other side of the country in Virginia’s Chesapeake Bay, Bart Shepherd was drawn to the Academy at an early age.
 A youthful aquarium hobbyist who began keeping tropical fish at the age of six, he remembers how his reference books and magazines were filled with photos of colorful and unusual species taken at Steinhart Aquarium.
 Visiting as a tourist in 1994, Shepherd was excited to learn of the Steinhart’s many milestones.